Q1 What is the difference between using the SDK and OSC for integration?

 The Android and iOS SDKs provide a built-in panoramic player.
 The desktop SDK only supports retrieving panoramic video streams and does not include player functionality.
 Users need to install a panoramic player through public channels and adopt the desired rendering methods for flat outputs, such as panoramic equirectangular projections (refer to Insta360 Studio).

-The Android mode refers to the USB connection mode.
-For both the X5 and X4, the Android mode will not appear in the camera's settings menu.
-When connected to a computer via USB, the mode menu appears automatically.
-Ensure the X5 or X4 firmware is updated to the latest version.
+Android mode is included in the USB connection mode, and the Android mode of X5/X4/X4 Air will not be displayed in the camera settings menu.
+When the camera is connected to a computer via USB, the mode menu (including Android phone control, file transfer, USB camera, and reverse charging) will automatically pop up.
+Please ensure that the firmware of X5/X4/X4 Air has been updated to the latest version provided by the official website.

 Q23 Why can't I switch to Android mode?

-Q24 Does the camera have a default mode when it powers on?
+Q24 Does the camera have a default USB connection mode when powered on?

 No default mode is set initially.
 The first selected mode becomes the default, and subsequent power-ups will automatically activate this mode.
 For example, setting Android mode initially will make it the default.